AaltoSciComp/python-for-scicomp/content/installation.rst

 We expect you to have a working Python installation with some common libraries.
 The `Anaconda Python distribution
 <https://docs.continuum.io/anaconda/install/>`__ conveniently packages
-everything, but its license does not allow large organizations to use it for research.  **Thus, we currently recommend Miniforge, which includes the base and packages through a different, freely usable channel.**
+everything, but its license has does not allow large organizations to use it for free (and has actually been enforced against universities).
+**Thus, we currently recommend Miniforge, which includes the base and packages through a different, freely usable channel.**

 .. admonition:: Python, conda, anaconda, miniforge, etc?
    :class: dropdown